willklein/choosing-a-database/posts/lightning-talk.md

 # Choosing a database

 How do we choose a database for personal projects?
-I'll walk through some popular options,  how I approach evaluating them, and how I get started building out the schema so I can start building as quickly as possible.
+I'll walk through some popular options, how I approach evaluating them, and how I make a decision I can live with.

 Author: [Will Klein](https://www.willklein.co/)